 Here’s a simple example to illustrate how dividends work.

-Let’s say you bought 100 shares of a company for $10 each.
+Say you bought 100 shares of a company for $10 each.
 In this hypothetical scenario, the company pays an annual dividend of $0.40 per share.
 That equates to a 4% dividend yield.
-You’ve invested $1,000 into the company and they pay you back $40 per year.
-You can decide to keep the money, invest in another company, or reinvest the dividends into the same company.
+You’ve invested $1,000 into the company and it pays you back $40 per year.
+You can keep the money, invest in another company or reinvest the dividends into the same company.
 Certain dividend reinvestment plans will automatically reinvest dividends for you.

 How To Calculate Dividend Yield